-Tottenham Hale as part of the Upper Lea Valley regeneration plans, has been identified for 5,000 new homes and 4,000 new jobs with the vision to transform the area in to a new district centre.
+Tottenham Hale, as part of the Upper Lea Valley regeneration plans, has been identified for 5,000 new homes and 4,000 new jobs with the goal of transforming the area into a new district centre.

 Tottenham Hale station is an important transport hub and a strategic interchange with links to central London, the West End, the City of London, Stratford, Stansted Airport and Cambridge.
-However, existing transport capacity constraints at the station highlight the need for improvements to accommodate future demand at Tottenham Hale.
+However, constraints on existing transport capacity at the station mean we need to make improvements to allow for future demand at Tottenham Hale.

-We have been working closely with London Borough of Haringey, Greater London Authority, Network Rail and Greater Anglia to develop proposals to improve Tottenham Hale Station.
+We have been working closely with the London Borough of Haringey, Greater London Authority, Network Rail and Greater Anglia to improve Tottenham Hale station.

 The improved station will be a focal point of the new district centre and an iconic gateway to Tottenham and the Upper Lea Valley.
 Passengers will benefit from improved:

-The plans for improving Tottenham Hale station were approved by Haringey Council's Planning Committee on 10 March 2014.
+The plans for improving Tottenham Hale station were approved by Haringey Council's Planning Committee in March 2014.

 Tottenham Hale is the commercial heart of Tottenham and a key area for growth and regeneration.